finbourne/lusid-sdk-generators/README.md

 - Javascript (Typescript)
 - CSharp

+## Contributing

+We welcome contributions from our community.
+See our [contributing guide](docs/CONTRIBUTING.md) for information on how to contribute to the LUSID SDK Generators repository.
 ## Generate

 If you would like to generate an SDK using a custom swagger.json file, please do the following: